-- 2.1.5 The following opportunities have been identified which would help address open space shortfalls within the ward: - To expand recreational opportunity by redefining existing large sites to incorporate additional types of open space. - To improve accessibility and linkages between sites particularly between the two principal settlements. - To improve overall quality and management, particularly for larger sites.
+- 2.1.5 The following opportunities have been identified which would help address open space shortfalls within the ward: - To expand recreational opportunity by redefining existing large sites to incorporate additional types of open space.

-3 Please note that the relative position of the ward for a given statistic is based on a comparison with other wards within the County Borough unless otherwise stated.
+&lt;sup>3 Please note that the relative position of the ward for a given statistic is based on a comparison with other wards within the County Borough unless otherwise stated.